adriano-fonseca/JavaCoordinateCoonverter/README.md

 # Java Coordinate Converter

-This is a simple Library that provide methods to convert coordinate between DD (Decimal Degree) format to DMS (Degree, minute and Second).
+This is a simple library that provide methods to convert coordinate from DD (Decimal Degree) to DMS (Degree, minute and Second).

 # How to use